-Construction equipment maintenance contributes to about 40% of total construction project overrun costs.
+Construction machinery maintenance contributes to about 40% of total construction project overrun costs.
 It also contributes to project stalls, missed due dates, and is easily fixable.
 By taking construction equipment for regularly scheduled maintenance, you are helping your business in many ways.
 The following are a few reasons why regularly maintaining construction equipment will benefit your business.

 1. Saves you money long-term